tkokhing/learningMachine/README.md

 # learningMachine

-- This is for recording work done on machone learning for the past few months
+- This is for recording my work done on machone learning for the past few months